 AI browser agent permissions are becoming a practical control point as teams test assistants that can read webpages, summarize content, fill forms, compare information, and sometimes take actions inside browser-based tools.

 The concern is not only what the AI can answer.
-The bigger question is what the AI can see and do.
+The bigger workplace question is what the AI can see, what it can click, what it can copy, what it can submit, and whether a human approved the action.

 Quick answer